grafana/AWS_Workshop/lab_1/lab_1_instructions.md

-# Breakout 1: Monitoring an AWS Data Pipeline with Grafana
+# Breakout 1: Observing AWS Workloads with Grafana, AWS CloudWatch, and AWS X-Ray

-## Duration
+## Introduction

-30 minutes
+Building on your introduction to observability and Grafana from the previous presentation, this lab offers a practical opportunity to apply your knowledge.
+In this lab you will dive deep into understanding how to utilize [Grafana plugins](./supplementary_information/plugin_basics.md) to visualize data that is being stored in AWS today without having to move or duplicate the data.

+The Grafana Plugins that will be used in the first lab today are:

+- [Amazon CloudWatch](https://grafana.com/grafana/plugins/cloudwatch/): Collects monitoring data, providing a holistic view of AWS resources, applications, and services, supporting setup of alarms, logs and metrics visualization, and automated troubleshooting actions.

+- [AWS X-Ray](https://grafana.com/grafana/plugins/grafana-x-ray-datasource/): A tracing service enabling application analysis and debugging, illuminating user journeys across distributed system components.

 ## Prerequisites

-1. Access to a pre-configured Grafana instance connected to AWS data sources (e.g., AWS CloudWatch, AWS X-Ray).
-2. Basic knowledge of AWS services.
+- Ensure you have received your Grafana Cloud login details via email.
+Contact a Grafana Labs team member if you haven't.

+## Objectives

+By the end of this lab, you will be able to:

+- Create a Grafana dashboard.
+- Add and configure panels to visualize data from the Amazon CloudWatch and AWS X-Ray plugins.

-## Background
+## Scenario

-You're on the DevOps/SRE team at FictionTech, responsible for a monitoring the new recommendations service for the companies website.
-The goal of the recommendations service is to help boost customer engagement and sales by providing personalized product suggestions in real-time.
-Below you will see the architecture of the recommendations service you have been tasked to monitor.
+You are a part of the DevOps/SRE team at FictionTech, which is in charge of overseeing a recommendations service integrated within the company’s website.
+This service aims to increase user engagement and sales by providing real-time, tailored product recommendations.
+You have been tasked with creating a dashboard to help the teams better understand this application's performance.
+Below is the architectural breakdown of the recommendations service:

 ![Architecture Diagram](images/arch1.png)

-1. **User Request**: Initiated from various sources such as an email list serv, the website, or another application.
+1. **User Request**: Initiated from multiple sources including email listservs, the website, or other applications.
-2. **API Gateway**: Receives the request and routes it to the appropriate AWS Lambda function.
+2. **Amazon API Gateway**: Receives requests, redirecting them to the appropriate AWS Lambda function.
-3. **AWS Lambda**: Executes business logic which includes:
-   - Storing information in DynamoDB.
-   - Optionally, making an API call to a third-party recommendations ML model based on certain conditions.
+3. **AWS Lambda**: Performs business logic, which entails storing data in DynamoDB and, under certain conditions, making API calls to a third-party recommendations ML model.
-4. **DynamoDB**: Acts as the database to store and retrieve information as needed.
+4. **Amazon DynamoDB**: Functions as the database for data storage and retrieval.
-5. **Third-Party Recommendations ML Model**: Provides personalized recommendations based on the data received.
+5. **Third-Party Recommendations ML Model**: Produces personalized product suggestions based on the received data.
-6. **Response**: The results from DynamoDB or the recommendations model are sent back to the user through the Lambda function and API Gateway.
+6. **Response**: Outputs from DynamoDB or the recommendations ML model are returned to the user via the Lambda function and API Gateway.

-## Lab Objective
-The goal of this lab is to create a Grafana dashboard that provides comprehensive monitoring of the recommendations service.
-You will leverage two pre-configured data sources:

-- [AWS CloudWatch](https://grafana.com/grafana/plugins/cloudwatch/) - a service that collects monitoring data, offering a comprehensive view of AWS resources, applications, and services.
-CloudWatch facilitates the setup of alarms, visualization of logs and metrics, and automated troubleshooting actions.

-- [AWS X-Ray](https://grafana.com/grafana/plugins/grafana-x-ray-datasource/) - a tracing service that enables analysis and debugging of applications, highlighting user journeys across distributed components.

-[Click here](./plugin_basics.md) if you want to learn more about Grafana plugins.
-Remember plugins do not force you to move your data instead they allow you to query the data without moving it.

 ## Lab Steps
 ### Part 1: Access Grafana Cloud Environment